Ferrari’s (NYSE:RACE) Periodic Report on its Stock Buyback Program

 Our overall technical outlook is still Bullish, a Key indicators are Bullish long-term.
 Ferrari reported strong earnings for Q-3 on 3 November and did the same for Q-4 and F-Y 2020 as reported on 2 February.

-Key technical indicators are Bullish mid to long term.
+Key technical indicators have turned Neutral with a Bullish bias long term.
 The candlestick pattern indicates the confirmation of the break out at 196.01 on 3 November and confirmed.

-The Key support is at 213.87 and the resistance is light through 216.81.
-The 22 September candlestick augurs the Very Bullish trend will continue.th stock is very oversold in here.
+The Key support is at 210.53 and the Key resistance is at 216.54.
+The 24 September BE candle augurs the Bullish trend will continue.
+The stock is very oversold in here.

+Friday, Morgan Stanley called out $RACE a “sleeper” EV play as the firm can justify more than 100% of the company’s value with its ICE business.

 Note: At the beginning of Y 2020 I called RACE at 230 by year’s end, the stock was trading at 165.22 on 1 January 2020, on 29 December 2020 it marked 233.66 intraday, its all time high